duyet/pyspark-vn.vitk/README.md

 **pyspark-vn.vitk** is a small snippet code, modified source code of **vn.vitk** (custom version [vn.vitk-3.0.jar](lib/vn.vitk-3.0.jar)) to run on PySpark, using py4j calling to vn.vitk's Java code.

-See the tutorial here in Vietnamese.
+See my tutorial here in Vietnamese: http://blog.duyet.net/2016/12/vntokenizer-tren-pyspark.html

 # Converted to PySpark